jonasbn/perl-test-timer/README.md

 - Insufficient parameters, this is the message if a specified test is not provided with the sufficient number of parameters, consult this documentation and correct accordingly
 - Execution exceeded threshold and timed out, the exception is thrown if the execution of tested code exceeds even the alarm, which is default 2 seconds, but can be set by the user or is equal to the upper threshold + 2 seconds

     The exception results in a diagnostic for the failing test.
-This is a failsafe to avoid that code runs forever.
+This is a fail-safe to avoid that code runs forever.
 If you get this diagnose either your code is too slow and you should address this or it might be error prone.
 If this is not the case adjust the alarm setting to suit your situation.